iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 ## Physical World to Docker

 An app, needs files (eg, html) to run with other OS files (eg Ubuntu).
-Docker lets do this virtually.
+Docker lets do this **virtually**.
 Docker is virtual engine that lets do all this using things like image, container etc explained below.
 App may be working on multiple server through network, eg, web-server connects to database-server.
-This can be done using multiple containers in docker.
+This can be done using **multiple containers** in docker.

-### Overview
+## Overview

 **Docker Image** is the files required for an app, including system files and binaries.